COMP2404/RepoYourCar/README.txt

 marks to get back:
+-2 UML does not show model / view disconnection
 -2 report appears in a combo box
 -2 tab sequence is weird
 -5 summary choosing from grad or undergrad